paralin/goscript/README.md

 GoScript is a Go to TypeScript compiler.
 It allows Go programs to run in the browser after being checked and optimized by the TypeScript compiler.

+GoScript intends to compile a subset of the Go language to TypeScript in a non-spec-compliant way.
+It is intended for bringing over high-level logic from Go to TypeScript only, so not all programs will compile or run correctly:

+- Numbers (ints) use the "number" type in JavaScript is different than Go int32.
+- Pointer arithmetic (uintptr) and unsafe are not supported
+- Reflection is not supported

+If you want to guarantee your program runs exactly the same in the browser as natively, you should instead use wasm or gopherjs.

 It's currently an experimental project, and not ready for production.

 ## Generated Code